-In 2013, the State released Preparing California for Extreme Heat: Guidance and Recommendations.
+In 2013, the state released Preparing California for Extreme Heat: Guidance and Recommendations.
 The document summarized climate projections for increased temperature and extreme heat conditions for California and presented state agency recommendations.
 Coordinated by the California Department of Public Health and the California Environmental Protection Agency, the report's recommendations focused on addressing extreme heat's impacts on human health.
 This document updates and builds upon actions initiated in the 2013 report.

-The substance and organization of this draft Extreme Heat Action Plan was guided by extensive public engagement.
-In addition to input received through ten regional workshops and numerous consultations with California Native American tribes, the state held an Extreme Heat Workshop Series to gather recommendations on priority state actions and areas of focus for the action plan.
+The substance and organization of this draft Extreme Heat Action Plan were guided by extensive public engagement.
+In addition to input received through ten regional workshops and numerous consultations with California Native American tribes, the state held a series of Extreme Heat Listening Sessions to gather recommendations on priority state actions and areas of focus for the Action Plan.